nrwl/nx/docs/shared/packages/powerpack-s3-cache/powerpack-s3-cache-plugin.md

 description: The powerpack-s3-cache Nx plugin enables you to use an AWS S3 bucket to host your remote cache instead of Nx Cloud
 ---

+The `@nx/powerpack-s3-cache` plugin enables you to use an AWS S3 bucket instead of Nx Cloud to host your remote cache.

 {% callout title="This plugin requires an active Nx Powerpack license" %}
-In order to use `@nx/powerpack-owners`, you need to have an active Powerpack license.
-If you don't have a license or it has expired, the syncing process will stop working and you'll need to manually maintain your CODEOWNERS file.
+In order to use `@nx/powerpack-s3-cache`, you need to have an active Powerpack license.
+If you don't have a license or it has expired, your cache will no longer be shared and each machine will use its local cache.
 {% /callout %}

 ## Setup